-Not only does air conditioning keep you comfortable, it’s also a health necessity through the dog days of summer.
-As a result, when the cold air suddenly isn’t blowing or your air conditioner won’t turn on at all, you’re don’t have time to call around for several days.
+Not only does your AC system keep you comfortable, it’s also a health necessity through the heat of summer.
+As a result, when the cool air suddenly isn’t blowing or your air conditioner won’t start up at all, you’re not in a position to shop around for several days.

-When your air conditioner breaks down in the heat of the summer, you might not have time to shop around for competing quotes or research what you can expect to pay.
-Not being sure how much it may cost when the air conditioner service technician arrives can be unnerving, so we’re here to provide some price ranges on some basic services so you won’t be shocked when Service Experts Heating & Air Conditioning shows up to get you cooling again.
+When your air conditioner breaks down in the heat of the summer, you might not have time to shop around for competing quotes or research average costs.
+Not knowing how much it may cost when the air conditioner service technician shows up can be unnerving, so we’re here with a few price ranges on some standard services so you won’t be shocked when Service Experts Heating & Air Conditioning arrives to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Thermostat Replacement: $200 - $500